Chart Color Schemes

 Employment conditions in Apollo Bay demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Workforce participation is somewhat lower at 59.4%, compared to Rest of Vic.'s 61.4%.
 According to Census responses, 19.9% of residents work from home, considering Covid-19 lockdown impacts.
 Key industries include accommodation & food, construction, and retail trade.
-Apollo Bay shows strong specialization in accommodation & food with an employment share 3.6 times the regional level.
+Apollo Bay specializes in accommodation & food with an employment share 3.6 times the regional level, while health care & social assistance has limited presence at 9.7%.
+The area may offer limited local employment opportunities, as indicated by Census working population vs resident population comparison.

 Frequently Asked Questions - Employment